0113 343 3355

 - I am a member of the Foreign Language Assistants' Committee.
 An aspect which entails organising extra curricula activities and various initiatives that 'add value' e.g. enabling returning year abroad undergraduate language students to collaborate with native speakers of French, Spanish and German.

 - I am involved in mentoring.
 I have mentored colleagues and PhD students new to EAP teaching and teaching in general, respectively.
 I have also mentored groups of international and home students on the Intercultural Ambassador programme.

 - I have taken responsibility to progress the Universitys Sustainability and Green Impact initiatives in the department by involving student interns from across the University and language students in the department.

 My research interests in education are varied.
 They intersect around student identity, engagement and internationalisation as well as classroom research covering aspects such as academic reading/ writing and language learning and new technology such as digital literacies.
-I have conducted several small scale action research based projects concerning student engagement and digital resources.
+I have conducted several small scale action research based projects concerning student engagement, self-directed learning and digital resources.
 Currently, I am involved in a couple of research studies with respect to formative feedback and SWJTU students engagement and identity.
 I am also working in partnership with a student on a piece of research on international students socialisation with domestic students.

 My scholarship interest in 'criticality' includes collaboration with other institutions.
 I have worked with a colleague from Durham University on a joint project concerning Critical EAP in the classroom which is influenced by Sarah Benesch's, Critical English for Academic Purposes: Theory, Politics and Practice.
 A colleague from Universidad Europea de Madrid and I developed materials for a workshop on Criticality in EAP for the Universidad.